ubaldot/vim-outline/README.md

 ```
 > Note: default values are overwritten by user values!

-You also have some few other tweaking variables:
+You also have few other tweaking variables:
 ```
 # Defaul values
 g:outline_buf_name = "Outline!"
 g:outline_win_size = 30
 g:outline_enable_highlight = true
 ```
+See `:h OutlineConfiguration` for more info.

 To see the current setting of a variable run `:echo g:<variable_name>`, for example `:echo g:outline_pattern_to_exclude`.

-See `:h OutlineConfiguration` for more info.

 ## Help
 `:h outline.txt`